 License suspensions are not created equal.

-A DUI stays on your motor vehicle record for at least five to seven years in most states, so the pain will continue at each renewal even after the suspension has ended.
+A DUI conviction stays on your motor vehicle record for at least five to seven years in most states, so the pain will continue at each renewal even after the suspension has ended.
 New Mexico leaves it on your record for 55 years, though your insurance company usually won’t look back that far.